TwitchPlaysPokemon/tpp-streamdocs/description/active/pbr/06 Token Matches.md

 * The match with the most tokens will be played on the hour
 * If you are outbid, your tokens will be returned to you

 Want more info?
-You can find all PBR's game modes and Pokémon sets in the [**PBR Guide**](https://docs.google.com/spreadsheets/d/1Y37Yl348uS8cV3bhdxOHB2MbECcEP4SKUejgXrkl1ZU).
+You can find all PBR's Pokémon sets in the [**Movesets repository**](https://github.com/TwitchPlaysPokemon/pbr-movesets).

 You can also use the [**Visualizer**](https://chfoo.github.io/fogchamp) to build your matches!